-At the same time, being almost a decade older than them, there was clearly a divide and difference in my relationship to them.
+Being almost a decade older than them, there was clearly a divide and difference in my relationship to them from their relations to each other.
+I was, therefore, not simply "another" but "an other" and yet simultaneously the "Other" granted authority in a multiplicity of ways.
+Many of the stories have me there, sitting just an the outskirts of the action.
+This was an epistemic choice and a practical means to not exert authority, expertise, or various forms of strength and power over the guys.
 I seek, throughout the text, to be reflexive of my position(s) without falling into the trap of turning the lens back upon myself as the primary subject of investigation.
 In this way, I seek to - while telling stories - situate them beginning with an "I" or contextualizing to recognize and reorder the situation from a standalone to one that is involved.